RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Introduction

-A D2D enabled HetNet is shown in Fig. \ref{D2D5G}.
-Therein, a UE can communicate in four \emph{modes}: {\bf (a) direct communication with LTE-A macro-cell (namely Mode-1); (b) direct communication with NR small cell (namely Mode-2); (c) Communication with LTE-A macro-cell via an intermediate relay (namely Mode-3); (d) Communication with NR small cell via an intermediate relay (namely Mode-4); } For example, UE 3 is communicating in Mode-1; UE 4 is communicating in Mode-2; UE 5 is communicating in Mode-3; and UE 2 is communicating using Mode-4.
-To enhance the QoS for the UEs, efficient mode selection is extremely necessary. {\it It may be noted that mode selection mechanism involves several opposing factors.} For example, the LTE-A system provides lower data rate than NR (because of smaller bandwidth) but offers higher reliability than the NR systems.
-This is because of the blockage of mmWave links by dynamic obstacles lead to high packet losses, thus increasing number of retransmissions.
+The mode selection mechanism involves several {\it opposing factors}.
+For example, the LTE-A system provides lower data rate than NR (because of smaller bandwidth) but offers higher reliability than the NR systems.
+This is because the blockage of mmWave links by dynamic obstacles lead to high packet losses, thus increasing number of retransmissions.
 In LTE-A system, latency is higher than NR systems due to higher propagation and queuing delays.
 In D2D communication (i.e., Mode 3 and Mode 4), data rate is high at the cell edges as compared to that of direct LTE and NR communications, but reliability may be less due to the blockage of D2D links by dynamic obstacles.
-Switching from one mode to another may cause unnecessary handovers between NR access points, leading to high overhead.
-In such a prevailing situation, a research question of direct relevance is: {\it Given a target QoS, which of the aforementioned modes are preferred in a D2D enabled HetNet scenario?}
+Switching from one mode to another (e.g., Mode 1 $\leftrightarrow$ Mode 2, Mode 1 $\leftrightarrow$ Mode 4) may cause handovers between access points, leading to high signaling overhead.
+In such a prevailing situation, a research question we target to address is: {\it Given a target QoS, which of the aforementioned modes are preferred in a D2D enabled HetNet scenario?}